Ac3CJ/FPGA-CPU-And-Pong-Game/README.md

 ## FAQ

 ### Q: What language is the game written in?
-A: It’s written in assembly for the custom CPU instruction set.
+A: It is all written in SystemVerilog

 ### Q: How is video handled?
 A: A VGA controller module generates the required sync and pixel timing signals.
 The framebuffer is drawn dynamically based on game state.

 ### Q: Can I use a different FPGA board?
-A: Yes, but make sure to update pin constraints and verify VGA compatibility.
+A: No, I do not recommend deviating from the FPGA board used

 ### Q: Does it support sound?
 A: Not currently, but the CPU design is modular, and sound generation can be added as a peripheral.